 Ground flaxseed -- but not flaxseed oil -- may also help with menopausal symptoms.
 One study showed that 40 grams per day may be similar to hormone therapy for improving mild menopause symptoms, such as hot flashes and night sweats.
 But other studies contradict this finding.
 Ground flaxseed may also ease constipation.

-Flaxseed has also been shown to improve kidney function in people with lupus.
+Flaxseed has also been shown in some research to improve kidney function in people with lupus.
 If you have lupus -- or any other medical condition -- it's very important to talk with your doctor about any supplements you take.

 How much flaxseed should you take?

 Flaxseed can be mixed with liquid or food, such as muffins or bread.
-To be absorbed, however, it must me ground before using it to allow the oils to be available.
+To be absorbed, however, it must be ground before using it to allow the oils to be available.
 Some people use a small coffee grinder to grind daily doses as needed.